Interstate 485: Orientation and signage

 Since I-485 is a beltway, the compass orientation of the freeway is not uniform around the loop.
 To remedy the uniformity issue, the inner–outer orientation system was implemented and became the primary method of signing the direction of travel around the loop.
-Some sections of the loop are signed with additional north/south or east/west labels (depending on the general direction of travel along a particular stretch) to aid drivers familiar with compass directions.
+Some sections of the loop are signed with additional north–south or east/west labels (depending on the general direction of travel along a particular stretch) to aid drivers familiar with compass directions.
 Usually when both systems are utilized on signs, the compass directional banner is placed above the number shield and the inner/outer banner is placed below.
 Officials originally decided to use only "north" and "south" compass directions when signing the route, but, because this would be confusing with multiple "norths" and "souths", "inner" and "outer" designations were included.
-Although "east" and "west" signs exist, these will be phased out in favor of "inner" and "outer" designations.
+Although "east" and "west" signs exist, these were phased out in favor of "inner" and "outer" designations.

 Traffic traveling in a clockwise direction around the city of Charlotte is on the "Inner" loop and traffic traveling in a counterclockwise direction is on the "Outer" loop.
 This system can be confusing, but it is logical; since traffic in the US generally travels on the right side of the road, the clockwise traveling lanes will always be the "Inner" lanes of a loop.

 There are three control cities along the route: Huntersville, Matthews, and Pineville.
 Secondary control cities, which include Spartanburg, Statesville, Greensboro, and Columbia, are also listed at various interchanges for travelers that want to bypass Charlotte to other destinations, via I-77 and I-85.